top of page

 Do I have to buy a ticket?

 Yes, all attendees must have a ticket as both a safety measure and a way to help support LGBTQ+ advocacy in Loudoun County!
 Your ticket gets you access to the Festival grounds, all musical performances, activities, and more.
 We also give away hundreds every year to those in need and students!
 But tickets sell out early, so please get yours soon.
+A portion of all proceeds are donated to charitable organizations in Loudoun County.
+Due to declining sponsorships at Pride events around the country, ticket sales are one of the main ways to help ensure continuity of this event annually.

 What else is there to buy?